 The competition is for new, independent ventures in the seed, start-up, or early growth stages.
 Generally excluded are the following: buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, licensing agreements for distribution in a different geographical area, and spin-outs from existing corporations.

 Licensing technologies from universities or research labs is not excluded and is encouraged, assuming they have not been commercialized previously.
-If you have any questions about licensing, patents, intellectual property protection, trademarks or similar issues, please contact Dr Steve Brodie at UNSW Innovations, phone +61 2 9385 6585.
+If you have any questions about licensing, patents, intellectual property protection, trademarks or similar issues, please contact UNSW Innovations +61 (2) 9385 5008.

 All ventures should be seeking outside equity capital.